oshears/osgames/obsidian/OSGames/devlogs/Devlog 31.md

 ---
-title: "Devlog 31: Lonnies Fishtank Shaders and Updates"
+title: "Devlog 31: New Shaders for Lonnies Fishtank and Other Updates"
 date: 2025-05-14
 description: Some updates on Lonnies Fishtank including new shaders, models and the trailer jam we're working on!
 tags: